 The Consumer Protection Branch (CPB) enforces federal consumer protection laws throughout the United States.
-CPB brings both criminal prosecutions and civil enforcement actions in matters of national importance related to consumers’ health, safety, economic security, and identity integrity.
+CPB brings both criminal prosecutions and civil enforcement actions in matters of national importance related to complex consumer fraud schemes, prescription drug diversion, adulterated and misbranded products, deceptive trade practices, and data privacy.
+The Branch also defends against suits in district courts challenging consumer protection agencies’ regulatory actions.
 The Branch’s litigation regularly involves issues that attract congressional and media interest.
-CPB works closely with U.S. Attorneys’ Offices, the Criminal Division, and federal law enforcement agencies.
+CPB works closely with U.S. Attorneys’ Offices, other Main Justice components, and various federal law enforcement agencies.
 CPB also works extensively with the Food and Drug Administration, Federal Trade Commission, and Consumer Product Safety Commission.
-CPB Trial Attorneys have the opportunity to handle all aspects of the Branch’s unique and varied practice.

-On the subject line, please put “CPB-Trial Attorney Application.”
+On the subject line, please put “CPB – Assistant Director Application.”
+No telephone calls, please.

 Mr. Vincent Shuler

 Applicants should familiarize themselves and comply with the relevant rules of professional conduct regarding any possible conflicts of interest in connection with their applications.
 In particular, please notify this Office if you currently represent clients or adjudicate matters in which this Office is involved and/or you have a family member who is representing clients or adjudicating matters in which this Office is involved so that we can evaluate any potential conflict of interest or disqualification issue that may need to be addressed under those circumstances.